 - Slasher Smile: Ichigaki shows sadistic glee in seeing others suffer.

-- This Is Unforgivable!: Inverted in that it is the previously antagonistic Yen, Kai, and Ryo who call themselves out.
-However Master Mitamura quickly tells them that they shouldn't blame themselves for being Mentally Enslaved by Ichigaki.
+- This Is Unforgivable!: Inverted in that it is the previously antagonistic Yen, Ryo, and Kai who call themselves out.
+However, Master Mitamura quickly tells them that they shouldn't blame themselves for being Mentally Enslaved by Ichigaki.
 Though this is certainly played straight against Ichigaki.

-- Walking Shirtless Scene: Ryo (AKA M3) and thus has his Beruki in open sight in contrast to his teammates who wear shirts over theirs.
+- Walking Shirtless Scene: Kai and thus has his Beruki in open sight in contrast to his teammates who wear shirts over theirs.

 - We Have Reserves: Ichigaki says this about M1, M2, and M3, considering that his real target is using Yusuke as a subject for his experiments.
 He doesn't care whether they will survive, and that even if they were to win the Dark Tournament, that he would simply kill them himself anyway.

-Risho voiced by: Aruno Tahara (JP), Mike McFarland (EN), ???
-(Spain), Guillermo Rojas (Latin America)
+[Risho] Aruno Tahara (JP), Mike McFarland (EN), Guillermo Rojas (Latin America), Diego Sabre (IT)

 The third team of Fighters that Team Urameshi fought against in the Dark Tournament.

-For tropes about Jin and Touya specifically, see their entries under the Allies section here.
+- For tropes about Jin and Touya, see their entries under the Allies section.